noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 From the Swift `SWIFT_ACTIVE_COMPILATION_CONDITIONS` and the C `GCC_PREPROCESSOR_DEFINITIONS`.

 -> That way assert() calls get enabled.
+	(Actually, isn't it better to not have assert() crash the app so it behaves exactly like a non-'verbose-debug-logging' build?)

 ### 1.4) Add this dict to Info.plist under the `OSLogPreferences` key.
 ```